Transfer balance cap

 The Commissioner has the right to amend or revoke an excess transfer balance determination at any time before a commutation authority is issued.
 For instance, when a determination is issued and the transfer balance subsequently changes before a commutation authority is issued, such as a member commences another pension.
 2

-Source: 1.
+Source 1.
 Modified rules apply in determining excess transfer balance for individuals who are receiving capped defined benefit income streams and child recipients of death benefit income streams.
 Refer to LCR 2016/10 Superannuation reform: capped defined income streams - non-commutable, lifetime pensions and lifetime annuities and LCR 2017/1 Superannuation reform: capped defined benefit income streams - pensions or annuities paid from non-commutable, life expectancy or market-linked products and subdivision 294-E for further guidance on these rules.
 2. LCR 2016/9-Superannuation reform: transfer balance cap.

 This technical resource is intended for the use of financial advisers only.
-It is current as at the date of publication but may be subject to change.
+It is current as of the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.